cjdelisle/cjdns/README.md

 views of the same problem.

-We have a number of somewhat competing offerings to solve this problem from ISPs and government.
+We have a number of somewhat competing offerings to solve this problem from ISPs and governments.
 We have IPSEC, DNSSEC, numerous proposals from the mundane to the wild and wacky such as "internet drivers licenses".

 The people who have developed these proposals are unfortunately limited in